Phala-Network/phat-offchain-rollup/ink/crates/phat_rollup_anchor_ink/README.md

 Library for Ink! smart contract to help you build [Phat Rollup Anchor ](https://github.com/Phala-Network/phat-offchain-rollup/
 )deployed on the Substrate pallet Contracts.
 This library uses the [OpenBrush](https://learn.brushfam.io/docs/OpenBrush) library with teh features `ownable` and `access_control`
-It provides the following traits and the default implementations for:
+It provides the following traits for:
  - kv_store: key-value store that allows offchain Phat Contracts to perform read/write operations.
  - message_queue: Message Queue, enabling a request-response programming model for the smart-contract while ensuring that each request received exactly one response.
-The default implementation of `message_queue` requires the implementation of the `kv_strore` trait.
+It uses the KV Store to save the messages.
+ - rollup_anchor: Use the kv-store and the message queue to allow offchain's rollup transactions.
- - meta_transactions : Allow the offchain Phat Contract to do transactions without paying the gas fee.
+ - meta_transaction : Allow the offchain Phat Contract to do transactions without paying the gas fee.
 The fee will be paid by a third party (the relayer).
- - rollup_anchor: Use the kv-store and the message queue to allow offchain's rollup transactions.
-The default implementation of `rollup_anchor` requires the implementation of the traits `kv_strore`, `message_queue`, `meta_transactions` and `access_control::AccessControl`.

 ## Build the crate